evbaruch/DBProject_323916403_3244999390_021679857/README.md

 ## Third Normal Form (3NF)

+> 3NF is a database normalization form that is used to reduce data redundancy and improve data integrity.
+A schema is in 3NF if it is in 2NF and no non-prime attribute is transitively dependent on any superkey.

 By definition, schema R is in Third Normal Form (3NF) if for every X->Y in F, where F is the set of dependencies in R, one of the following holds:

 - X is a superkey of R, or